Theflow-one/ec2-docker-nginx-project/README.md

 Performed security scanning using Docker Scout, after downloading the correct pluggings to terminal and having the correct credentials.

 AI Collaboration Disclosure
-I want to be transparent that I used AI (Gemini) as a technical assistant for this project.
+I want to be transparent that I used AI, which as a technical assistant for this project.

 The AI's Role: Provided explanations for complex topics like CIDR notation and helped format my deployment script.